WilliamBidle/williambidle.github.io/docs/_posts/2022-12-04-Fun-with-Autoencoders.md

 from tqdm.notebook import tnrange
 ```

+# Crude Model with Uncorrelated Data

-Now just to get a feel for building the models, I am going to generate my own dataset composed of random values between zero and one.
+Now just to get a feel for building the models, I am going to generate my own dataset composed of random values between zero and one - essentially uncorrelated.
 While this won't lead to any super interesting or meaningful results, there are still a few things we can look at such as how the number of features impacts the performance, as well as how different models stack up against each other.

-# Crude Model with Crude Data

 ```python
 data = np.random.rand(1000000, 32) # Generate 1,000,000 random data points with 50 features each
 train, test = train_test_split(data, test_size = 0.1, random_state = 42) # split training and testing data
 ```

+So essentially we have 1 million data points with 32 features each (this reason for this number will become clear in a bit), and then split 90% of that data for training, and 10% for testing.
+Now it's time to build our model.
+To start, let's just construct a very simple autoencoder that has 1 input layer, 1 encoding layer, and 1 decoding layer.
+To simplify things even further, let's just use 2 nodes for the hidden layer.
+Since our data is uncorrelated to begin with, the actviation function shouldn't matter all too much, so let's just use sigmoid.

 ```python
 input_dim = len(data[0]) # input dimension is equal to the number of features